 As for the program itself, Emmett has plans to take students beyond Wilmington to places like Alaska and Iceland so they can learn about the effects of climate change and have experiences photographing landscape and wildlife.
 The University of Fairbanks has agreed to partner with Fouryouth.
 Emmett envisions that the students will serve as environmental stewards, giving daily live reports back to schools in Wilmington, thus extending the reach of the educational impact beyond just those students who are on the trip.
 The proposed cost of such a trip for the students?
 Fifty hours of service upon returning to Wilmington.

 Want to see the work of Fouryouth students and learn about this non-profit firsthand?
 Delaware Center for Horticulture will be sponsoring an exhibit of Fouryouth student work during the Art Loop, January 10, 2020 from 5-9 PM at 1810 N Dupont Street.
 The proceeds from the sale of student artwork goes toward college scholarships for Fouryouth participants.
 Want to get involved?
 Fouryouth is always looking for qualified teachers from the professional world to inform students through classroom participation and as guest speakers.
 Or consider hiring Fouryouth Productions to photograph your next event.
 For more information on these and other ways to get involved with Fouryouth Productions check out their website.
 All you have to lose are your limitations.

-Fouryouth is participating in Do More 24 Delaware on March 5th and 6th, an initiative from United Way of Delaware and Spur Impact, designed to INspire residents of the First State to get INvolved with their local nonprofits!
+Fouryouth is participating in Delaware's Giving Day: Do More 24 Delaware on March 5th and 6th, an initiative from United Way of Delaware and Spur Impact, designed to INspire residents of the First State to get INvolved with their local nonprofits!
 Like what you read here?
 Consider supporting Fouryouth during this 24-hour giving period.